cjauvin/inf1901-teluq/content/docs/module2/06-paradigmes.md

   canvas.height = height;

-  // Calculate graph width as percentage of canvas width, leaving space for error bar graphWidth = Math.min(width - 100, width * 0.75); // Reserve 100px for error bar or use 75% of width
+  // Calculate graph width as percentage of canvas width, leaving space for error bar graphWidth = Math.min(width - 80, width * 0.85); // Reserve 80px for error bar or use 85% of width

+  // Set graph offset for positioning graphOffsetX = 35; // Left offset for error bar positioning

   // Update anchor position to be within graph area anchor = { x: graphWidth / 2, y: height / 2 };